 For example, in the past, if the payor made four times as much money as the payee, assuming $4,000 per month net of taxes, while the recipient earned $1,000 net a month, the payor was obligated to pay 80% of medical insurance premiums and 80% of medical expenses (which are in excess of $250 per year).
 For children the payor also owed 80% of child care, necessary educational expenses, and some extraordinary expenses that were found to be appropriate for the family.
-That percentage contribution has now changed for every new case under the January 1, 2019 amendments to the support rules.
+That percentage contribution has now changed for every new case that includes spousal support/APL under the January 1, 2019 amendments to the rules.

 Using the hypothetical, if the income superior spouse nets $4,000 per month, and the lower income spouse nets $1,000 a month, with the new formula the dependent spouse will get $700 per month in spousal support.
 The dependent spouse will then be assigned income of $1,700 a month, and the income spouse will have income of $3,300 per month.
 The income superior spouse will no longer owe 80% of medical insurance and the extras, but only 66%.

 With the shift in relative income, the support guidelines for a family with combined income of $5,000 will pay combined $1,415 per month for two children.
 For this hypothetical, assume the family medical insurance is employer provided and assume payor has partial custody, under 40% of the time.
 Under the old approach the higher income spouse would pay 80% of the Guideline child support amount; that parent would owe $1,132 to the dependent spouse.
-In 2019, due to the shift of income as a result of spousal support/APL, the income spouse only owes 66% or $934 a month.
+Starting in 2019, due to the shift of income as a result of spousal support/APL, the income spouse only owes 66% or $934 a month.
 The total (spousal and child) under new rules is $1,634.
 Under old rules the total was about $1,664.
 A decline of $30 appears a modest difference.

 Parents will feel the bigger impact of the shift in percentage contribution to extras like medical insurance, educational needs and child care.
 If educational and child care total $2,000 per month the split is now $1,320 by payor; $680 by lower income parent.
 Compare that with $1,600 or $400.
 The contribution to medical and extras will shift significantly.

 In summary, if you only pay or get child support, the changes in the rules are relatively modest.
 In contrast, the shift in the approach to payment of spousal support or APL changes the amounts for all.
-Everyone has the right to ask the support orders be updated under the amended rules.